-This pinout table and I/O direction is defined in the perspective of module, not baseboard perspective.
-Pin definition is compatible to PCI-SIG M.2 specification and here we defined several NC pins mainly for debug purpose.
-This feature is highly expected to improve the debug capability once hardware is deployed in large scale data center environment.
+This pinout table and I/O direction is defined from the perspective of the module (not the baseboard perspective).
+Pin definition is compatible to PCI-SIG M.2 specification though we have re-defined several NC pins mainly for debug purposes.
+These features are expected to improve the debug capability once hardware is deployed in large scale data center environment.